Graduate Study in the Department of Biomedical Engineering

 The Master of Science degree is offered in bioengineering with a concentration in bioinformatics.
 The Master of Engineering and Doctor of Philosophy degrees are offered in biomedical engineering.
 Admission to these programs requires a bachelor’s degree in engineering, although applicants with other degrees and relevant engineering experience may be considered.
 Such students may be required to complete prerequisites during their enrollment in the program.

-BME has attained international recognition in drug development, brain machine interfaces and rehabilitative platforms.
+The Department of Biomedical Engineering has attained international recognition in drug development, brain machine interfaces and rehabilitative platforms.
 With modern, well-equipped laboratories for tissue-culture work and state-of-the-art instrumentation including confocal microscopy, PCR, radio-isotope labeling, fluorometry, double-beam spectrophotometry, Fourier-transform infrared, nuclear magnetic resonance, high performance liquid chromatography, thermal analysis and mass spectrometry, our students are well equipped to tackle any research challenges in the field.

 Lectures and Seminars